MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/repeatfunction.md

 ## Returns

-If *count* is equal to zero, a empty array is returned.
+If *count* is equal to zero, an empty array is returned.
 If *count* is less than zero, a null value is returned.

 ## Examples